sleepyspitz/SpitzSol/README.md

-# Mugambi_TinDog
+# TinDog

 Hello.
-This is my peronal take on the Tindog website project on Angela Yu's Python course.
+This is my peronal take on the Sleepy Spitz website project.
 I hope you like it!